Alabama Minimum Wage for 2016, 2017

 Alabama's state minimum wage rate is $7.25 per hour.
 This is the same as the current Federal Minimum Wage rate.
 The minimum wage applies to most employees in Alabama, with limited exceptions including tipped employees, some student workers, and other exempt occupations.†

 The Alabama minimum wage was last changed in 2008, when it was raised $0.70 from $6.55 to $7.25.
-Alabama's minimum wage rate is linked to a Customer Price Index, which is intended to raise the rate along with inflation.
+Alabama's minimum wage rate is linked to a Consumer Price Index, which is intended to raise the rate along with inflation.
 The current minimum wage rate is re-evaluated yearly based on these values.

 Alabama does not have a state minimum wage - instead, they adopt the current Federal Minimum Wage by reference.